rapid7/metasploit-framework/documentation/modules/auxiliary/admin/sap/cve_2020_6207_solman_rce.md

 Successful exploitation of the vulnerability enables unauthenticated remote attackers to achieve SSRF and execute OS commands from the agent connected to SolMan as a user from which the SMDAgent service starts, usually the daaadm.

-If a connected SMDAgent has CVE-2019-0307 vulnerability, unauthenticated remote attackers can obtain its secstore.properties file, which contains the credentials for the SAP Solution Manager server to which this SMDAgent is connected.
+If a connected SMDAgent is also vulnerable to CVE-2019-0307, unauthenticated remote attackers can obtain its secstore.properties file, which contains the credentials for the SAP Solution Manager server to which this SMDAgent is connected.

 CVE-2019-0307 vulnerability paper: [The Agent Who Spoke Too Much][1]